DaneVinson/scarredworld/markdown/chaos-storms.md

 # Chaos Storms
 [Scarred World](./scarred-world.md) > Chaos Storms

 As the name suggests Chaos Storms are storms of pure chaos.
 They can appear as anything from cyclones to towering thunder-heads miles wide.
 They may be wildly colored, dark and grey or void black.
 The one constant is that when Chaos Storms pass they leave destruction in their wake.
-Everything in a storm's path is utterly un-made leaving behind land scoured to a smooth surface of toxic grey sand.
+Everything in a storm's path is utterly un-made leaving behind land scoured to a smooth surface of toxic grey sand commonly referred to as Wasteland.

+After the passing of a Storm effected lands remain toxic to all organic life for decades.
+Anyone entering Wasteland must make a DC 8 Constitution (poison) save or be incur _Wasteland Sickness_.
+Such individuals incur the Poisoned condition and loose one maximum hit point immediately and another each day until they are cured or their maximum hit points reach 0 (at which point they die).
+Any individual that passes their initial saving throw and remains in Wasteland must save again each day at dawn.

+_Wasteland Sickness_ can be cured by any means that resolves the Poisoned condition or through ingestion of a [Potion of Antidote to Wasteland Sickness](.\prices.md).
+Upon being cured an individual immediately regains all lost temporary hit points.